mergermarket/tf_aws_lambda/README.md

 - `runtime` - (string) - **REQUIRED** The runtime environment for the Lambda function you are uploading.
 - `lambda_env` - (string) - Environment parameters passed to the lambda function
 - `lambda_iam_policy_name` (string) - **REQUIRED** - The name for the Lambda functions IAM policy
+- `memory_size` (number) - Amount of memory in MB your Lambda Function can use at runtime
+- `timeout` (number) - The maximum time in seconds that the lambda can run for

 ## Usage